Yasmani Grandal Player Props: White Sox vs. Phillies

-On Tuesday, Yasmani Grandal (coming off going 3-for-5 with two doubles and an RBI) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:10 PM ET.
+On Wednesday, Yasmani Grandal (coming off going 0-for-3) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 2:10 PM ET.

-In his last game, he racked up two extra-base hits (3-for-5 with two doubles and an RBI) against the Orioles.
+In his previous game he had a hitless showing (0-for-3) against the Phillies.

 Yasmani Grandal Game Info & Props vs. the Phillies